 Sye Raa Narasimha Reddy Worldwide Box Office Collections (Day 16): Pretty Respectable

 The much-hyped Sye Raa Narasimha Reddy, which arrived in theatres on October 2, 2019, opened to a fantastic response at the box office and ultimately ended Week 1 on a terrific note.
 It stayed strong in its second week, giving 'Mega' fans a reason to rejoice.
 Now, more than 14 days after its release, the Chiranjeevi starrer is still raking in a decent amount despite slowing down big time.
-According to reports, Sye Raa Narasimha Reddy collected around Rs 55 Lakh at the worldwide box office on Thursday (October 17), continuing its run.
+According to reports, Sye Raa Narasimha Reddy collected around Rs 55 lakh at the worldwide box office on Thursday (October 17), continuing its run.

 Killing It In The Telugu States